eputnam77/GovDocVerify/README.md

 emoji: 🔍
 colorFrom: blue
 colorTo: purple
-sdk: gradio
-sdk_version: 5.27.0
 app_file: app.py
 pinned: false
 ---

 # Document Checker Tool

 Validate FAA documents for style, terminology and accessibility issues.
-The project includes a React frontend, a FastAPI backend and a simple Gradio interface.
+The project includes a React frontend and a FastAPI backend.

 Full documentation is available in the `docs/` directory and on the generated site.
 See [Getting Started](docs/getting-started.md) for installation instructions.